Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: September 2016

-Focus: location-targeted results based on the searcher’s location
+Focus: Location-targeted results based on the searcher’s location

 The closer a user is to your business address, the more likely they will see it among the top results.
-This allowed for accurate answers for specific queries, including the search phrase “near me.”
+This allowed for accurate answers to specific queries, including the search phrase “near me.”
 Possum also highlighted businesses outside the actual city area.

 • Fred